developer-yasir/Sign-Up-Sign-Un-/README.md

 # Sign-Up-Sign-Un-
-Sign Up and Sgin Page
+Sign Up and Sgin Page created using HTML, CSS and Javascript.
 <br>
 <b> Here is the UI of Sign Up Page.</b>
 <br>